Thursday, July 25, 2019

 I saw the sign to exit for the Dog on the Tuckerbox just in time.
 I stretched my legs, took a photo of the dog and enjoyed an ice-cream while I checked Google maps.
 Where to stop?
 I hadn't booked ahead deciding I wouldn't be camping that night but getting a room or cabin somewhere.
 I did manage a bit of celebrity spotting though at a servo before the Yass turnoff.
 Keith Urban was there with his girls, no sign of Nicole though.
 I read later she was in Melbourne.

 Gundagai was the original place I was headed for that day but now I was there it was so early I could continue to Albury and would arrive before 5pm.
-Just for fun I checked to see have much further from there to my destination of Romsey which is to the north of Melbourne.
+Just for fun I checked to see how much further from there to my destination of Romsey which is to the north of Melbourne.
 Less than 3 hours.
 Jeez, if I kept going I'd be there before 7.30pm!
 So I could spend money on a room in a strange town where I knew no one OR I could push on and be in the lap of luxury with my friends by nightfall.
 My training as a graduate of my ex-husband's School of Holiday Driving, whose motto was "Why stop when you can keep driving?", kicked in and after checking to make sure my friends were home, I set off happily on the next phase of my trip.
 Sometimes I felt like I was the only car on the road with nothing ahead of me and nothing behind.

 I even managed to stop a couple of times for photos.
 Loved this handsome tree on a country road Google Maps sent me down.